-Group policy is a Windows 8.1 feature that basically helps to better administrate the operating system, it normally controls what a person/user can and cannot do on a windows computer thus preventing the unauthorized use or limiting the access on a local computer for example.
-In order to change the group policy options you need to be logged in as an administrator from that computer.
-So if you are interested in how to edit the group policy on Windows 8.1 and you don’t know exactly how to do it have a look at our tutorial below.
+The Group Policy is a Windows 10, 8.1 feature that basically helps users to better administrate the operating system.
+It normally controls what a person/user can and cannot do on a Windows computer, thus preventing the unauthorized use or limiting the access on a local computer, for example.
+In order to change the Group Policy options, you need to be logged in as an administrator on that computer.
+So, if you are interested in how to edit the Group Policy on Windows 10, 8.1 and you don’t know exactly how to do it, have a look at our tutorial.

-If you are looking to change the group policy option on Windows 8.1, this is a little bit different than the previous operating systems but I’m glad to say that it is as simple as the older versions if not simpler.
+If you are looking to change the Group Policy option on Windows 10, 8.1, this is a little bit different than the previous operating systems.
+However, I’m glad to say that this is as simple as on the older versions, if not simpler.

-As a plus on Windows 8.1 Microsoft has introduced some new key features in the group policy option that the older operating systems don’t have like:”Configure group policy caching” and “Configure login script delay” but you will find out more about what they do after we show you how to edit the group policy feature.
-I will explain in a few short steps below how exactly we can edit this feature on Windows 8.1.
+Moreover, on Windows 10, 8.1, Microsoft has introduced some new key features in the Group Policy option that the older operating systems don’t have like:”Configure group policy caching” and “Configure login script delay”.
+You will find out more about what they do after we’ve showed you how to edit the Group Policy feature.
+I will explain in a few short steps how exactly you can edit this feature on Windows 10, 8.1.

-Normally the use of the group policies could be accessed via the Gpedit option but in Windows 8.1 Enterprise and Windows 8.1 Pro we have something similar to this called Secpol that controls the security of the local group policy.
+Normally, the use of the Group Policy could be accessed via the Gpedit option but in Windows 10, 8.1 Enterprise and Windows 10, 8.1 Pro we have something similar to this option, called Secpol.
+This tool controls the security of the local Group Policy.